dresende/node-roles/README.md

 Just like adding roles, you can also test if a profile has more than one role.

     // return true
-    console.log("Admin has myapp.view/create role?", adminProfile.hasRoles("myapp.view", "myapp.create"));
+    console.log("Manager has myapp.view/create role?", managerProfile.hasRoles("myapp.view", "myapp.create"));

 If any of the roles is not assigned to a profile, it woule return `false`.
-If you just want to check for at least one role, you can use the alternative `.hasAnyRoles`.
+If you just want to check for at least one role, you can use the alternative .hasAnyRoles.

     // return true
     console.log("Guest has myapp.view/create role?", guestProfile.hasAnyRoles("myapp.view", "myapp.create"));